kenilc/KoParadigm/README.md

 To create the full paradigm set of a language is sometimes tricky.
 It is particularly so when we deal with a morphologically rich language like Korean.
 Inflection of Korean verbs is notorisouly complicated.
 Typically, a Korean verb can combine with more than 100 endings.
 What is worse, the combination rules are not simple at all.
  They are determined by the sound of the verb/ending, and the part-of-speech of the verb (action / descriptive).
 That's why so far there's no open sources of Korean paradigm generator, I think.
  Here's the first one.
 With KoParadigm, you can easily get the full paradigm of a Korean verb.

 ## Dependencies
-* python >=3.6
+* python >=3.9
 * jamo >=0.4.1
-* xlrd == 1.2.0
+* openpyxl >=3.0.7

 ## Installation
 ```